fsainas/contracts-verification-benchmark/README.md

 ### Certora directory structure

 Certora directories contain:
-- `Makefile`: to run certora experiments and manage contracts building.
+- `Makefile`: to setup and run certora experiments.
 - `getters.sol`: a collection of getters for contract state variables, useful to write certora specifications.
 - `methods.spec`: methods declaration to use in certora specifications.
 - Specification files.